Funstrummers Future gigs:

 This gig was definitely enhanced by the enthusiasum of the activity director who welcomed us, took our picture and stayed to laugh and sing with us.
 Activity directors do a great job and we appreciate their help and how they support seniors in wholesome wellness activities!!

-At the Barking Dog Grill for a Fundraiser for International Women's Day and Stanislaus County Commissiion on Women's Scholarship Fund for Women.
+Playing for a Fundraiser for International Women's Day and Stanislaus County Commissiion on Women's Scholarship Fund for Women.
 Only spontaneous and creative women applied for this gig.

 On the road again taking the travel songs to Turlock.
 Pizza and salad bar and a fun group of seniors made the cold windy afternoon fly by.